-The Electrical and Computer Engineering Department at Union College offers ABET-accredited degree programs in Electrical Engineering (EE) and Computer Engineering (CpE).
+The Electrical and Computer Engineering Department at Union College offers programs in Electrical Engineering (EE) and Computer Engineering (CpE) that are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 Both programs provide students with a rigorous background in science and mathematics, but there is a difference in emphasis in the required courses taken in the junior and senior years.
 At the same time, students have the flexibility to take courses from both programs as free electives.
 In addition, the senior project gives students the opportunity to explore a topic from either one of these programs.

 Electrical Engineering (EE)